WordPress VS SquareSpace

 Now, the immediate result of this is that in the event that you have a lot of plugins for your website, you might have to do a great deal of updating to make sure everything keeps working!

-On the other hand, whenever the SquareSpace platform itself requires an update, SquareSpace handles it, so you don’t have to do a thing.
+Whenever the SquareSpace platform requires an update, SquareSpace handles it, so you don’t have to do a thing.
 This means that there’s a lot less maintenance required to keep your website up and running.

-Unfortunately, SquareSpace lacks a lot in this aspect.
+Unfortunately, SquareSpace lacks in this area.
 When it comes to e-Commerce, you can only use PayPal or Stripe to process payments.
 Even then, those options are only available in select countries.
-Obviously, this isn’t great if you want to reach a global customer base!
-It should also be mentioned that you can only sell products on SquareSpace if you have Business or Commerce Plans.
+Obviously, this isn’t great if you want to reach a global customer base or allow customer pick-ups at your store!
+Note that you can only sell products on SquareSpace if you have Business or Commerce Plans.

-If you want to create an online course or membership experience, subscription based plugins and options are greater in choice with WordPress.
+If you want to create an online course or membership experience, subscription based plugins and options are greater in choice with WordPress like LearnDash.
 Squarespace has limited options to do this with its paid plans.

-It’s pretty clear that when it comes to e-Commerce, WordPress has the upper hand.
+It’s pretty clear that when it comes to e-Commerce or member based sites, WordPress has the upper hand.

-The cost of creating and running a website is an important part of any business development plan, and is something that should be researched before making a commitment to a website builder.
+The cost of creating and running a website is an important part of any business development plan.
+It’s something that should be researched before making a commitment to a website builder.

 We’ll start off by saying this: WordPress itself is free to use.
 It’s an open source software, which gives users the freedom to build their website to their liking at no cost.

-However, before you can start building your website with WordPress, you need to set up a domain name and secure website hosting!
-The cost of this depends on a lot of factors, including bandwidth, disk space, and email set-up.
+However, before you can start building your website with WordPress, you need to set up a domain name (website address) and secure website hosting!
+The cost of this will vary between providers, and depends on what features you receive.

-For example, we offer three different Green Web Hosting Plans starting from just $25 AUD a month, and each one has different features.
+For example, our sister brand True Green® offers different Green Web Hosting Plans starting from just $20 AUD a month, and each one has different features.
 The trick is outlining what’s important to you and then finding a website hosting plan that lines up with your objectives.

 Need more than what the personal plan offers?
-The SquareSpace business plan starts from $25 month to month and includes e-Commerce support.
+The SquareSpace business plan starts from $25 AUD month to month and includes e-Commerce support.
 However, although the business plan does come with unlimited contributors, pages, and additional advanced features, SquareSpace charges a 3% transaction fee on your sales.
-Note, pricing may have changed since we posted this article, so see the SquareSpace pricing page for updated details.
+Pricing may have changed since we posted this article, so see the SquareSpace pricing page for updated details.

 If you’re thinking of setting up an online store, SquareSpace also has plans specifically for online stores that start from $34 AUD per month, with no additional transaction fee.

 Again, when you set up a website, please make sure to research the associated costs thoroughly!
-It’s vital that you calculate all the small costs that can add up over the course of a few months and years.
+It’s vital that you calculate all the small costs that can add up over the course of months and years.
+It’s better to choose the right option for you from the start to avoid a website migration later because you’re missing something vital in the provider you chose.

 So between WordPress and SquareSpace, which one’s the best?